 It resembles the tale of any other city in India.
-Hotels, restaurants, resorts and shops adorn its streets.
+Hotels, restaurants, resorts, and shops adorn its streets.
 Apart from that, it also has a lot of history associated with it, but not just any, it’s the history of our fight for freedom.

-Named Kaalapani it was were largely used by the British for deporting political prisoners from India.
+Named Kaalapani it was largely used by the British for deporting political prisoners from India.
 And now it happens to be the most prominent tourist destination in the Islands, and the hub of all tourist activities happening around the Isles.

 Cellular Jail is a national memorial of great historical significance for India and is thronged by tourists and historians alike.

-It was completed in the year 1906 and was constructed to serve as a secluded prison from where escape would be nearly impossible.
+It was completed in the year 1906 and was constructed to serve as a secluded colonial prison from where escape would be nearly impossible.

-It's famous for its stronghold type architecture, original photo gallery, light & sound show, and a museum which displays aspects linked to former inmates of Cellular Jail and about the Andaman and Nicobar Islands before the freedom of India.
+It's famous for its stronghold type architecture, original photo gallery, light & sound show, and a museum that displays aspects linked to former inmates of Cellular Jail and about the Andaman and Nicobar Islands before the freedom of India.

 The light and sound show is displayed after sunset and is conducted in both English and Hindi where you can sit near the peepal tree and learn more about the hardships and struggles our brave fighters went through for our freedom.